plockc/pi-infra/README-netfilter.md

 This configuration will NAT northbound (towards default gateway) traffic.
 New connections destined for this host is firewalled except for basic ping and ssh, but outbound from this host is open.
 Filtering will block new and existing connections inbound and outbound, otherwise it will forward all packets to the upstream gateway, and forward return traffic from the upstream gateway only for established connections.
 New connections inbound will be blocked.

+Filtering is based on resolving a list of hostnames from a config file.
+The set of resolved IPs for each host expires after 5 minutes, and the config file is checked for updates every 30 seconds.
+An iptables ipset is updated if the list of IPs has changed.
+Problems with lookups will eventually not filter traffic.

 ## Configuration

 The northbound gateway